 Some coverage will be part of a basic policy, and other items will need to be added.
 You must work through the details of a policy beforehand.
 A Trusted Choice member agent can help you create a policy customized to the project you are working on.
 Independent agents can give you access to multiple companies and policies and direct you to the strong companies in the areas you are most concerned about insuring.

 What Is Excluded from a Builders Risk Insurance Policy?

 Note that these policies do not cover accidents and injuries at the workplace or liability risks.
 They will also exclude certain acts of nature, such as earthquakes and floods.

 Typically you can buy flood insurance and earthquake insurance separately.
-Be sure to work with an agent who will help assess your risks and can review your coverage carefully.
+Be sure to work with an agent who will help assess your risks and review your coverage carefully.